-The Government has approved a $14.6m laboratory expansion for Counties Manukau DHB
+The Government has approved a $14.6m laboratory expansion for Middlemore Hospital

 "The DHB has high health needs, particularly amongst Māori and Pacific communities, and we know this investment will make a big difference to both patients and staff," he said.

-The almost $15 million would be spent on a high dependency dialysis unit and cardiac catheter laboratory services expansion.
+The almost $15m would be spent on a high dependency dialysis unit and cardiac catheter laboratory services expansion.

-Coronary heart disease is the leading cause of death in the Northern region and over 1,500 patients were treated in the DHB's cath lab in the last year.
+Coronary heart disease is the leading cause of death in the Northern region and over 1500 patients were treated in the DHB's cath lab in the past year.

 Having a second procedure room, according to Clark, will enable the DHB to carry out more lifesaving procedures more swiftly, also reducing the need for further care in the future.